 An internship or summer job is recommended, especially to those only pursuing an associate's degree, because it will give students the relevant experience employers are looking for.
 An internship or job gives students the ability to work hands-on and learn more about the field.
 Students going into areas such as game programming will also have the ability to build a professional portfolio.

 With an increase Computer and Information Sciences careers, graduates within this field have a wide variety of career options.
-The field is growing at a faster than average rate creating many new jobs.
 An associate's degree supplemented with relevant experience or a bachelor's degree in computer technology will give graduates excellent prospects after graduation.